reebalazs/ubikdb/README.md

 ## What ##

-`ubikDB` provides an API to provide real-time shared and synchronized data for web applications.
+`ubikDB` provides an API for real-time shared and synchronized data in web applications.

-The first implementation targets a front-end JavaScript client API and connects to python based web applications with 'ZODB' (Zope Object DataBase) instances to store the data in.
+The first implementation targets a front-end JavaScript client API and connects to Python based web applications with `ZODB` (Zope Object DataBase) instances to store the data in.
+Alternate storage adapters with other noSQL or SQL databases will be possible later.

 The JavaScript code can bind to specified database locations and offers two-way real-time synchronization between the DB and the data residing in the client.
-Together with MVC frameworks this offers two-way binding all the way between the client DOM and the database.
+Using it together with MVC frameworks this offers two-way binding all the way between the client DOM and the database.
+The first implementation supports AngularJS and other MVC can be similarly supported.

 `ubikDB` is at the beginning of its development cycle, and is not yet usable in production environments.

 ## Roadmap ##